Macau Open

 The Macau Open is a men's professional golf tournament on the Asian Tour which takes place in Macau.
 It was founded in 1998.
 The venue is the Macau Golf and Country Club at Coloane.
 Past winners including international stars and multiple European Tour Order of Merit champions Colin Montgomerie and Lee Westwood, as well as 6-time European Tour winner Simon Dyson.
 In 2016, the purse was US$1,100,000.

+Having not been played since 2017, the event returned in 2023 to the Asian Tour's schedule.